nodejs/user-feedback/meetings/2018-03-16-neuf-meeting.md

   and then figure out who to bring as opposed to trying to pre-figure that out.
 * Tierney: The thing I’d be most concerned about with pre-figuring that out is optimizing for the people who have already given feedback pretty extensively, like Myles and Jordan (involved in the project for quite a while), and I just be concerned that continuing to build like an echo chamber kind to ourselves and the feedback that we’ve already gotten, I’m elevating those voices over something with people who at least I’ve considered I had conversations with say feel like we’re kind of very much in echo chamber in a very exclusive environment, it’s hard to break into so I think we really to optimize for the ecosystem tooling people who haven’t really interacted with the node project.
-* Michael: I’ll like to have people come in tell us, what they’re thinking help us understand a bit better concerns and where they might want see things going and from that we can sort of figure out how do we bring additional people from the project to align that versus some other way.
+* Michael: I’ll like to have people come in tell us, what they’re thinking help us understand a bit better concerns and where they might want see things going and from that we can figure out who else to try and pull in.
 * Tierney: I already reached out to a few people, I’ll point people in that direction.
 * Dan: My concern is: we are creating space for this discussion and then where is it go?
 Is not clear if is Comm-Comm, user feedback is not an incubation space for initiatives…
 * Michael: I don’t think it need to go anywhere, our focus is to keep regular contacts with these groups and then once the contacts takes place, if there’s concrete actions that need to happen out of those, like for example here’s a real pain point, our actions to figure out how to pull in the other people who can discuss that specific pain point have a specific meanings around that.
-You’re thinking is like do we need to go to a strategic initiative around this or a WG, I could see that is useful in some cases, but I think it’s equally perfectly reasonable if we just have every 3 months we get together the group, in the different user representatives, this and this one around people building tooling and have a discussion.
+The alternative is to spin up a team or strategic initiative, I could see that is useful in some cases, but I think it’s equally perfectly reasonable if every 3 months we the group together.
   It doesn’t have to graduate into something else,I think working groups to have like a close relationship too core.
 * Chris: We have these user feedback session an maybe an intuitive coming out, well there needs to be some sort of champion in core to get much of anything done, I think we should be going(this is not going to happen overnight ) is that we need more people